 Henry sighed as he made his way back to the train station.
 He looked down at his wristwatch and swore.
 "Tutor's going to kill me, I'm late, he hates it when I'm late.
 A well, at least I have a good excuse" Henry laughed to himself.
 As he headed towards the station he caught a glimpse of the little girl that smiled at him on the train.
 She had just exited a cafe with her mother.
 She caught a glimpse of Henrys sword that was still in his hand, forgetting to put it away.
 He quickly made the sword disappear, winked at the little girl, and then quickly headed towards the station making sure he was out of sight.g here ...

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, lightdarknessWrite a Review